Psykotikism/Mutant_Tanks/README.md

  * @param tank			Client index of the Tank.
  * @param type			Mutant Tank type.
  * @param mode			True if the Tank should transform physically into the new Mutant Tank type, false otherwise.
+ * @error			Invalid client index, client is not in-game, client is dead, or type is 0 or less.
  **/
 native void MT_SetTankType(int tank, int type, bool mode);